 “Potential can be a hollow word, but having worked at Warriors I can see what is being done.

 “Progress is being made, good structures are in place and the coaching team and support staff are working tirelessly.”

-Davies also paid tribute to all the players he has worked with during his time at Sixways, adding: “I have been involved in rugby for 32 years, but at Worcester I have met some of the best men to work with.
+Davies also paid tribute to all the players he has worked with during his time at Sixways, adding: “I have been involved in rugby for 32 years, but at Worcester I have met some of the best men to